Jduarte-z/NarrowSense_h2_in_URPs_GP2/README.md

 The last two terms (the genotype–environment covariance and the genotype-by-environment interaction variance) are usually left out of the heritability analysis that we are about to.

-Hheritability estimates should not be interpreted as environment-independent estimates, but rather as population and its particular distribution of environment specific.
+Heritability estimates should not be interpreted as environment-independent estimates, but rather as population and its particular distribution of environment specific.

 In this GitHub, we do not provide a comprehensive coverage of these topics.
-For useful references you coud refer to books like: Falconer, D.S. & Mackay, T.F.C.
+For useful references you could refer to books like: Falconer, D.S. & Mackay, T.F.C.
 (1996).
 Introduction to Quantitative Genetics, and Lynch, M. & Walsh, B. (1998).
 Genetics and Analysis of Quantitative Traits.

 ### 1.2 Broad and narrow-sense heritability